beyond-blockchain/bbc1-examples/bbc1-rfid-reader/README.md

 ### simple_rfid_reader_drv.py
 This file includes the following class(es):
-* **SimpleRfidReader** : the simplest possible abstract data type for general RFID readers that allows callers to read tags.
+* **SimpleRfidReader** : the simplest possible abstract data type and abstract class for general RFID readers that allows callers to read tags.

 ### smart_rfid_reader_drv.py
 This file includes the following class(es):
+* **SimpleRfidReaderSimulator** : simulates a simple RFID reader.
 * **SmartRfidReader** : RFID reader with signing capability.
-* **SimpleRfidReaderSimulator** : simulates a simple RFID reader.

 ## How to Use this driver library
 Coming soon.